-- OUT calls calls clearly landing OUT - Immediately call "OUT" - Raise one arm pointing in the out-of-bounds direction - Hold the arm position until the Referee positively acknowledges the out call you made - Make out calls for all balls landing out of bounds, even those way out.
-A non call is an indication of IN

-- A ball landing IN but close enough that a question may arise - Signal with both hands, palms down, pointing to the playing surface at a downward angle - NO verbal call is to be made silence is mandatory - Your view is blocked - When your view is blocked and you cannot make a call, hold both hands covering your eyes until the Referee acknowledges your 'blocked view' indication - Service foot faults - When there is a service foot fault, immediately announce "foot fault" - Incorrect server or receiver - Wait until the rally ends - Raise both hands clasped above head - \circ $\;$ Wait for the Referee to acknowledge your signal - Illegal coaching has been observed - Wait until the rally ends - \circ $\;$ Raise both hands in an outward shaped "V" $\;$ - Wait for the Referee to acknowledge your signal - Other potential rule violations have occurred - Wait until the rally ends - Raise one arm to a vertical position - Wait for the Referee to acknowledge your signal - e.
+- Hold the arm position until the Referee positively acknowledges the out call you made - Make out calls for all balls landing out of bounds, even those obviously out.
+A non call is an indication of IN - A ball landing IN but close enough that a question may arise - Signal with both hands, palms down, pointing to the playing surface at a downward angle - o NO verbal call is to be made silence is mandatory - Your view is blocked - When your view is blocked and you cannot make a call, hold both hands covering your eyes until the Referee acknowledges your 'blocked view' indication - Service foot faults - When there is a service foot fault, immediately announce "foot fault" - Incorrect server or receiver - Wait until the rally ends - Raise both hands clasped above head - o Wait for the Referee to acknowledge your signal - Illegal coaching has been observed - Wait until the rally ends - o Raise both hands in an outward shaped "V" - o Wait for the Referee to acknowledge your signal - Other potential rule violations have occurred - Wait until the rally ends - o Raise one arm to a vertical position - Wait for the Referee to acknowledge your signal - Response to an "Are you ready" call at a game start and after each break in play - d.
 Other Line Judge Responsibilities

-Line judges should be ready to answer player positioning questions, and follow the play on the court in case the Referee is required to ask for their opinion of what happened on the court.
-Should the Referee start to poll the line judges, be ready to respond if you have clearly observed the event
+Line Judges should be ready to answer Player positioning questions, and follow the play on the court in case the Referee is required to ask for their opinion of what happened on the court.
+Should the Referee start to poll the Line Judges, be ready to respond if you have clearly observed the event